Can I be evicted if I become sick with COVID-19?

 Squamish, BC

-One of the reasons (set out here) is where the tenant seriously jeopardizes the health or safety of the landlord.
-Your landlord could claim your condition poses them a serious health risk, particularly given how you share the laundry room and backyard.
+One of the reasons (set out here in the Act) is where the tenant seriously jeopardizes the health or safety of the landlord or another occupant.
+Your landlord could try to argue that your condition poses them a serious health risk, particularly given how you share the laundry room and backyard.

-But you could counter by saying that evicting you would amount to discrimination.
-Under BC's human rights law, a renter can't be treated differently than others based on a protected characteristic.
-A physical disability is protected in this way.
-And BC's human rights commissioner considers COVID-19 to be a physical disability.
+As well, you could argue that evicting you would amount to discrimination.
+Under BC's human rights law, a renter can't be treated badly or unfairly based on a protected characteristic.
+A disability is protected in this way.
+And BC's human rights commissioner considers COVID to be a disability.

 All that said, it's best to discuss your concerns directly with your landlord.
 Describe the precautions you can take.
 Working together on a plan to mitigate any health risks is a great place to start.